exoplatform/exo-documentation/docs/Application.rst

 .. note:: This method only works for a fresh (empty data) server because the
 	  	  categories defined in the ApplicationRegistryService configuration
-		  are created all in once when you start PRODUCT for the first time, and when the JCR repository is empty.
+		  are created all in once when you start PRODUCT for the first time, and when the database is empty.
 In case the server is started already, you may write a portlet for this job, as described below.

 1. Create the category by using the following code: